restspace/svelte-schema-form/README.md

 # Svelte Schema Form

 This is a Svelte implementation of a form generator from JSON Schema.
+It supports subforms, lists with reordering of items, custom renderer components, and customisable CSS skinning separating layout and look-and-feel.

+JSON Schema is a powerful validation/type definition language for JSON data.
+See this for more information on [JSON Schema](https://cswr.github.io/JsonSchema/spec/introduction/)

 ## How to use